milkmansson/toit-ds3231/README.md

 - `is-alarm-triggered`: returns true when the specified alarm has tripped.
 - `clear-alarm`: clears a raised alarm.
 (Will not clear by itself.)

-The Alarmspec object is used to describe an alarm time, and store it in a format that the DS3231 understands.
+The `AlarmSpec` object is used to describe an alarm time, and store it in a format that the DS3231 understands.
 It has helpers to set common configurations.
 See the [examples](./examples/).
 Printing it will show the outcome of setting and enabling the alarm.
 If a `AlarmSpec` is configured to the second, but